 Indications for KADCYLA:

-Treatment in patients with HER2-positive (+), metastatic breast cancer (MBC) who previously received trastuzumab and a taxane, separately or in combination.
+As single agent for treatment in patients with HER2-positive (+), metastatic breast cancer (MBC) who previously received trastuzumab and a taxane, separately or in combination.
 Patients should have either: received prior therapy for metastatic disease or developed disease recurrence during or within 6 months of completing adjuvant therapy.
 Adjuvant treatment in patients with HER2 (+) early breast cancer (EBC) who have residual invasive disease after neoadjuvant taxane and trastuzumab-based treatment.

 Give by IV infusion only over 90mins.
 3.6mg/kg max every 3 weeks (21-day cycle).
 MBC: treat until disease progression or unacceptable toxicity.
 EBC: treat for a total of 14 cycles unless disease recurrence or unacceptable toxicity.
 Subsequent infusions may be given over 30mins if previously tolerated.
 Monitor closely for possible SC infiltration during infusion.
 Dose modifications: see full labeling.